cooliris/embed-wall/README.md

 #### Centrally-Hosted Walls

-If you used Cooliris Express to generate an embed code, make sure that the `flashvars` in your embed code uses a `feed=…` parameter.
+If you used the Cooliris Express tool to generate an embed code, make sure that the `flashvars` in your embed code uses a `feed=…` parameter.
 If your embed code uses a `z=…` parameter, then you are using a centrally-hosted wall.
 Centrally-hosted walls will stop working on March 1, 2015.
-See the above warning about `api://` URLs.

 ## JavaScript

-If your page uses JavaScript to add interactivity to the wall, you can continue to do so by self-hosting the JavaScript bridge in addition to the SWF.
+If your page uses JavaScript to integrate more deeply with the Embed Wall, you can continue to do so by self-hosting the JavaScript bridge alongside the SWF.

 1. Host [cooliris.swf](cooliris.swf) and [cooliris-embed.js](js/cooliris-embed.js) at URLs on your web server.
-2. See [the JavaScript HTML example](js/example.html) for an example of how to initialize the JavaScript bridge with a self-hosted copy of the Embed Wall SWF and JavaScript files.
+2. See [the JavaScript HTML example](js/example.html) for an example of how to initialize the JavaScript bridge with self-hosted SWF and JS files.
 The ordering is important:
   1. Include `cooliris-embed.js` to set up the `cooliris` global object.
   2. Set the `onEmbedInitialized()` callback to register for user interaction events.
   3. Insert the Embed Wall into the page.

-In the example, the `embedWall()` function uses the SWFObject library.
-  4. Use the `cooliris.embed` API as before.
+The `cooliris.embed` API should continue to work as before.

 ## Help